Brigham Young University–Idaho: Bannock and Fremont stake academies

 On November 12, 1888, the LDS Church created the Bannock Stake Academy in Rexburg.
 The precursor to BYU–Idaho, like several other colleges and universities across the mountain west, was established as a "stake academy" first, as Mormon settlers colonized the eastern Snake River Plain in the 1880s.
 As a stake academy, its purpose was that of a modern secondary school as public schools had not yet been established.
+Jacob Spori served as its first principal and remained in that role for three years.

-As the population grew, it became necessary to divide the geographical area designated by the Church as the Bannock Stake.
-The Fremont Stake was created, and thus in 1898 the school was renamed the Fremont Stake Academy.
+As the population grew, it became necessary to divide the geographical area designated by the Church as the Bannock Stake, and the Fremont Stake was created; thus, in 1898, the school was renamed the Fremont Stake Academy.

+During the 1901–1902 school year, there were 165 students enrolled.
+For boys, it taught seventh and eighth grade, a two-year high school, a two-year teaching school, and a missionary course, and for girls it taught a course in plain and needlework.